 *Starting a just a few days old our pups are handled and begin Early Neurological Stimulation.
 Neonatal handling is very important.
 Pups undergo age appropriate socialization and enrichment activities.
 They will come in contact with all sights, sounds, and smells, of daily household living.
 We take care to make sure that they are desensitized to common sounds.
 We use different voice levels, play classical music, we also play desensitization sounds, including firework sounds, city sounds, as well as nature sounds including thunder storms.

 *Our puppies are all potty box trained.
 Pups are raised with specific sleep, play, and potty areas.
-They naturally use the potty area (potty pads) and transfer slowly to a potty box with hay on top.
-Hay is the most grass like “litter” we can find and we feel the transition to outside is seamless.
 We have had great success with our method of potty training.
 It will be up to you to continue with potty training.
 Our puppies are introduced to the outdoors.
 They have a designated outdoor area that only they use!
 It is kept clean and sanitized.

 *We also introduce crate conditioning.
 The process of introducing the crate in a positive way is outlined in Puppy Culture.
 It will be up to you to continue crate training once the pups are home.